Lillian Hellman: 1970s

 In the early 1970s, Hellman taught writing for short periods at the University of California, Berkeley, the Massachusetts Institute of Technology, and Hunter College in New York City.
 Her second volume of memoirs, Pentimento: A Book of Portraits, appeared in 1973.
 In an interview at the time, Hellman described the difficulty of writing about the 1950s:

-Hellman published her third volume of memoirs, Scoundrel Time, in 1976.
-These writings illustrated not only the exciting artistic time, but also depicted an influential tone, closely associated with the beginning of the feminist movement.
-In 1976, she posed in a fur coat for the Blackglama national advertising campaign "What Becomes a Legend Most?".
-In August of that year she was awarded the prestigious Edward MacDowell Medal for her contribution to literature.
+Hellman's third volume of memoirs, Scoundrel Time, was published in 1976.
+It illustrated the exciting artistic time and had an influential tone closely associated with the beginning of the feminist movement.
+In 1976, Hellman posed in a fur coat for the Blackglama national advertising campaign "What Becomes a Legend Most?"
+In August of that year, she received the Edward MacDowell Medal for her contribution to literature.
 In October, she received the Paul Robeson Award from Actors' Equity.

 In 1976, Hellman's publisher, Little Brown, canceled its contract to publish a book of Diana Trilling's essays because Trilling refused to delete four passages critical of Hellman.
-When Trilling's collection appeared the next year, in 1977, the New York Times critic felt the need to posit his own preference for the "simple confession of error" Hellman made in Scoundrel Time for her "acquiescence in Stalinism" to what he described as Trilling's excuses for her own behavior during McCarthyism.
-Arthur L. Herman, however, later described Scoundrel Time as "breathtaking dishonesty".
+When Trilling's collection appeared in 1977, the New York Times critic expressed his preference for the "simple confession of error" Hellman made in Scoundrel Time for her "acquiescence in Stalinism" to what he called Trilling's excuses for her own behavior during McCarthyism.
+Arthur L. Herman, however, later called Scoundrel Time "breathtaking dishonesty".

 Hellman presented the Academy Award for Best Documentary Film at a ceremony on March 28, 1977.
 Greeted by a standing ovation, she said:

 The 1977 Oscar-winning film Julia was based on the "Julia" chapter of Pentimento.
 On June 30, 1976, as the film was going into production, Hellman wrote about the screenplay to its producer:

-In a 1979 television interview, author Mary McCarthy, long Hellman's political adversary and the object of her negative literary judgment, said of Hellman that "every word she writes is a lie, including 'and' and 'the'."
-Hellman responded by filing a US$2,500,000 defamation suit against McCarthy, interviewer Dick Cavett, and PBS.
+In a 1979 television interview, author Mary McCarthy, long Hellman's political adversary and the object of her negative literary judgment, said of Hellman, "every word she writes is a lie, including 'and' and 'the'."
+Hellman responded by filing a $2,500,000 defamation suit against McCarthy, interviewer Dick Cavett, and PBS.
 McCarthy in turn produced evidence she said proved that Hellman had lied in some accounts of her life.
-Cavett said he sympathized more with McCarthy than Hellman in the lawsuit, but "everybody lost" as a result of it.
-Norman Mailer attempted unsuccessfully to mediate the dispute through an open letter he published in the New York Times.
+Cavett said he sympathized more with McCarthy than Hellman but that "everybody lost" in the lawsuit.
+Norman Mailer unsuccessfully tried to mediate the dispute through an open letter he published in The New York Times.
 At the time of her death, Hellman was still in litigation with McCarthy; her executors dropped the suit.